 Implementing a server-side GraphQL pagination technique that seamlessly integrated with our frontend table components resulted in a significant performance boost, with a 133X improvement in page load speed observed during load testing.

-The previous GraphQL schema closely resembled a RESTful structure, where each page's request required a dedicated resolver tailored to its specific needs.
-This made it challenging to add new frontend structures as it required creating new backend resolvers for each case.
+The previous GraphQL schema was 'view based'; Each page's request required a dedicated resolver tailored to its specific needs.
+This made it challenging to add new front-end structures as it required creating new backend resolvers for each case.
 The new schema and resolvers are designed to match the data's structural graph, allowing the data necessary for any view to be queried from all existing resolvers, increasing the flexibility and scalability of the system.

 referrals {